🌿 herbie 🌿

 herbie has support for managing a persistent store of layouts and applying them.
 It does this by presenting the user with a rofi menu in response to the layout_{drop,save,load} hooks.

-The menu items include the layout name as well as a little icon that herbie generates to show the window outlines in the layout.
+The menu items include the layout name as well as a little icon that herbie generates to show the geometry of the window outlines.
 Here is an example:

 layouts.png